hpi-schul-cloud/resources-api-v1/README.md

   **TODO**: speicify the dimensions.
 - **duration** (optional)
   Form movies and clips, things that take time, this is the duration it takes to go though the object in default time.
+  The unit is seconds.
+The type is float.
   Reference: [IEEE LOM, 4.7][ieee-lom]
 - **contextUrl** (optional)
   This is the url with moer context about the `url`.